Romans 3: Slanderous criticisms

-In verse 8, Paul refers to slanderous accusations made by "some people" that believers say "Let's do evil that good may result".
+In verse 8, Paul refers to slanderous accusations made by "some people", that believers say "Let's do evil that good may result".

-Bishop Charles Ellicott suggests that these accusers might have been the Jews or "the Judaizing party"; Barnes says it is "doubtless" that they were Jews; the Cambridge Bible for Schools and Colleges argues that they were Paul's "inveterate adversaries in the Church".
+Bishop Charles Ellicott suggests that these accusers might have been the Jews or "the Judaizing party"; Barnes says it is "doubtless" that they were Jews; Moule argues that they were Paul's "inveterate adversaries in the Church".